kitware-resonant/cookiecutter-resonant/{{ cookiecutter.project_slug }}/README.md

    1. `./manage.py runserver`
    2. `celery worker --app {{ cookiecutter.pkg_name }}.celery --loglevel info --without-heartbeat`
 2. When finished, run `docker-compose stop`

-## TODO Delete the example migration!

-The cookiecutter includes some initial models and migrations as an example of how models should be written.
-After you have created your first models and are ready to commit your code, you should **delete** `{{ cookiecutter.pkg_name }}/{{ cookiecutter.first_app_name }}/migrations/0001_initial.py` and run `./manage.py makemigrations` to create a new initial migration.
-Otherwise, the example models will be permanently included in the migration history.

 TODO: Document:
   DOCKER_POSTGRES_PORT (with DJANGO_DATABASE_URL)